-But this enormous lake trout was caught in a gill net in Canada’s great bear lake and not on rod and reel, so it was not recognized as an official world record by the International Game Fish Association.
+But there’s another story that’s worth mentioning here.
+A remarkable 83 lb lake trout was hauled from the depths of Great Bear Lake, easily surpassing Lloyd’s record.
+However, it was caught in a gill net, not on a rod and reel, and therefore wasn’t recognized as an official world record by the International Game Fish Association.

-How Many World Record Lake Trout Have Been Caught In Great Bear Lake?
+World Record Lake Trout From Great Bear Lake

 About Lake Trout